Data reduction for directed feedback vertex set on graphs without long induced cycles: A kernel with respect to the undirected feedback vertex set number

+In this section we prove that \cref{rule:shortcut-new}, \cref{rule:loops}, and \cref{rule:disjoint-cycles} lead to a kernel of size $\Oof(f^4)$, where~$f$ is the size of a minimum feedback vertex set in the underlying undirected graph.
+In fact, we prove the stronger bound of~$\Oof(kf^3)$.
+Our analysis is based on the analysis of Bergougnoux et al.~\cite{bergougnoux2021towards}.
+Essentially, we prove that all complicated rules of Bergougnoux et al.\xspace are subsumed by \cref{rule:shortcut-new}.

+In the following, we fix an undirected feedback vertex set~$F$ (which does not have to be computed and in particular may be assumed to be minimum).
+We prove that the rules lead to a kernel of size $\Oof(|F|^3k)$.
+We (almost) follow the terminology of Bergougnoux et al. For the sake of clarity, when it suffices to apply a special case of one of the above rules, we refer to the special case.
+Our analysis follows the same structure as that of Bergougnoux et al.

 It will be convenient to partition the edge set of~$G$ into red and blue edges.
 We say that an edge $uv \in E(G)$ is \emph{red} if $vu \notin E(G)$, and say that $uv$ is \emph{blue} if $vu \in E(G)$, i.e., if $uvu$ is a cycle in $G$.
 By $R(G) \subseteq E(G)$, we denote the set of all red edges of $G$, and by $B(G) \subseteq E(G)$ we denote the set of all blue edges of $G$.
-We define the \emph{blue neighborhood} of a vertex $v \in V(G)$ as $B_G(v) = N^+_G(v) \cap N^-_G(v)$, i.e., the set of neighbors of $v$ that are connected by blue edges.
-Similarly, let $R_G(v)= N_G(v)\setminus B_G(v)$, that is, the set of neighbors of $v$ that are connected by red edges.
-If $G$ is clear from the context, we drop the subscript $G$ in all of the above definitions.
-The \emph{degree} (resp. \emph{in-degree}, \emph{out-degree}, \emph{blue-degree}) of a vertex~$v$ is defined as $|N(v)|$ (resp. $|N^-(v)|$, $|N^+(v)|$, $|B(v)|$).
-Observe that a minimum dfvs $S$ of a graph $G$ with only blue edges is the same as a minimum vertex cover in the underlying undirected graph, as $S$ hits all edges (every blue edge is a cycle of length two), i.e., $G-S$ is edgeless.
+We call a vertex blue if it is incident to at least one blue edge and denote by $B$ the set of blue vertices We call all other vertices red.
+By \cref{thm:number-of-2-3-cycles}, we may assume that there are at most $k^2$ blue edges, hence, $|B|\leq 2k^2$ (otherwise we have a negative instance).
+Remarkably, this is the only place where we use \cref{rule:loops}.
+Note that the standard argument applicable for \textsc{Vertex Cover} that we may assume that there are at most~$k^2$~blue vertices cannot be applied here, since there can be additional red edges.
+Let $A = V(G)\setminus (F\cup B)$.

 Observe that no graph $G$ has an induced cycle containing both a blue and a red edge, as any blue edge $uv$ already implies a cycle of length two.
 Hence, as every blue edge lies on an induced cycle by definition, it suffices to check whether red edges lie on induced cycles or not.